 Pageviews, conversely, are used to measure reader interest in a topic, rather than the success of a story.
-“This helps us in shaping our content,” explains Moye.
+“This helps us in shaping our content,” explained Moye.

 The Journey Media Platform

-“It was always our vision to really to create a media platform,” Moye says.
+“It was always our vision to really to create a media platform,” Moye said.
 “We call it the JMP, the Journey Media Platform.
-That includes our global site, our blog, Coca-Cola Unbottled, and our local editions around the world.”
+That includes our global site; our blog, Coca-Cola Unbottled; and our local editions around the world.”